More German than the Germans: Examples

 Kurt Singer (born 1885, died 1944 in Theresienstadt concentration camp), was a conductor, musician, musicologist, and neurologist.
-He was described by his daughter as "more German than the Germans", as he earned an Iron Cross for his gallantry in World War I, was music editor for a Berlin newspaper, and published research on German folk Lieder, Richard Wagner and Anton Bruckner.
+He was described by his daughter as "more German than the Germans", as he earned an Iron Cross for his gallantry in World War I, was music editor for a Berlin newspaper, and published research on German folk songs, Richard Wagner and Anton Bruckner.

 British scholar Nikolaus Pevsner was described as "more German than the Germans" for his support of Goebbels' drive for "pure non-decadent German art" and was reported as saying, of the Nazis in 1933, "I want this movement to succeed.
 There is no alternative but chaos ... there are things worse than Hitlerism".

 German Jew Betty Lipton described German-Jewish identity after emancipation in "At Home in Berlin."
 She wrote that her family kept a kosher home, attended synagogue, and was a part of Berlin's tight-knit Jewish community.
 Simultaneously, her family was loyal to Germany.
 In 1914, they displayed the largest black, white, and red flag on their whole street.
 This short account portrays why Jewish families were often described as "more German than the Germans."

-Julius Hirsch, who was convinced the Nazis would not harm him as he had fought valiantly in the Imperial German Army for 4 years (for which he had been awarded the Iron Cross) and had played for the Germany national football team.
+Julius Hirsch, who was convinced the Nazis would not harm him as he had fought valiantly in the Imperial German Army for four years (for which he had been awarded the Iron Cross) and had played for the Germany national football team.
 He was ultimately proven wrong: the ultimate award for his services to the nation was his deportation to the Auschwitz concentration camp on 1 March 1943.
 Although there is no record of his death date, in the absence of any signs of life hereafter, it is assumed he did not survive the war.
-He had divorced his non-Jewish wife in the hope of saving her and his children from Nazi perseuction, but his half-Jewish children were ultimately also deported to Theresienstadt in February 1945; unlike their father they survived the war, as they were liberated by the Allies in May 1945.
+He had divorced his non-Jewish wife in the hope of saving her and his children from Nazi persecution, but his half-Jewish children were ultimately also deported to Theresienstadt in February 1945; unlike their father they survived the war, as they were liberated by the Allies in May 1945.